NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Introduction

 \section{Introduction}

 Obtaining an NC algorithm for matching has been an outstanding open question in theoretical computer science for over three decades, ever since the discovery of RNC~matching algorithms \cite{KarUpfWig-Comb-86, MulVazVaz-Comb-87}.
-In a recent breakthrough result, Anari and Vazirani gave an NC algorithm for finding a perfect matching in planar graphs \cite{AnaVaz-17}.
-By using a reduction from flow problems on other surfaces to planar flow~\cite{BorEppNay-SCG-16}, they also extended their result to graphs of bounded genus.
+In a recent breakthrough result, Anari and Vazirani gave an NC algorithm for finding a perfect matching in planar graphs \cite{AnaVaz-FOCS-18}.
+Subsequently, Sankowski provided an alternative algorithm for the same problem based on different techniques~\cite{San-ICALP-18}.
+By using a reduction from flow problems on other surfaces to planar flow~\cite{BorEppNay-SCG-16}, Anari and Vazirani also extended their result to graphs of bounded genus.
 Their paper restated the open problem of obtaining an NC algorithm for finding a perfect matching in $K_{3,3}$-minor-free graphs, in particular because such graphs can have genus as high as $O(n)$.
-This problem was previously stated by Vazirani in a paper in which he gave an NC algorithm for computing the number of perfect matchings in such graphs \cite{Vaz-IC-89} and stated that this ``opens up the possibility of obtaining an NC algorithm for finding a perfect matching in $K_{3,3}$-free graphs.''
-In this paper, we finally settle this 30-year-old open problem.
+This problem was previously stated by Vazirani in a 1989 paper in which he gave an NC algorithm for computing the number of perfect matchings in such graphs~\cite{Vaz-IC-89} and stated that this ``opens up the possibility of obtaining an NC algorithm for finding a perfect matching in $K_{3,3}$-free graphs.''\footnote{Vazirani stated this problem in terms of graphs with no subgraph homeomorphic to $K_{3,3}$, rather than with no $K_{3,3}$ minor.
+However, for 3-regular graphs such as $K_{3,3}$, subgraphs homeomorphic to $H$ are equivalent to $H$-minors.
+We use the formalism of minors because it fits better with our generalization to other forbidden minors.
+We vary from Vazirani in using the terminology ``$K_{3,3}$-minor-free'' rather than ``$K_{3,3}$-free'' to avoid confusion with a third, unrelated meaning, the graphs that do not have $K_{3,3}$ as induced subgraphs.} In this paper, we finally settle this 30-year-old open problem.